Mike Lindell’s chaotic rise threatened by new adversity

 Records reveal tumultuous relationships

 Mike Lindell, CEO of My Pillow, speaking at a campaign rally held by U.S. President Donald Trump at the Target Center on Oct.
 10, 2019 in Minneapolis.
+Mike Lindell says the FBI seized his cell phone at a Mankato Hardee’s on Tuesday.
 Photo by Stephen Maturen/Getty Images.

 Just a few months ago, Mike Lindell was flying high.
 The pillow mogul had become a key surrogate for President Donald Trump and won legions of fans — and customers — with his ubiquitous presence on Fox News.
 His redemption story from cocaine to riches and Jesus was a good one as he publicly mulled a run for governor, and the chair of the Minnesota Republican Party had already endorsed him.